 Now you may have noticed the original warning message above mentioned that this action can be undone later.
 To (re)classify content as Third Party, simply visit the Hosts subtab of the Content tab, and check off those domains that should be Third Party using a similar process to above.
 This will update the snapshot once again, and also (re)apply to future tests.

 In addition, if you visit a specific detail page for an analyzed item, you’ll see options to set as First Party or Third Party at the top of the specific detail page, for example:

 Okay, we’re almost done here, but there’s one last important topic to cover.
 You may have noticed earlier I mentioned all changes reflect the current and all future snapshots.
 This is important to recognize as it means you should only rarely have to administrate your Third Party content list.
 Once you establish your baseline settings, they’ll just auto-apply for each new test and snapshot.

 If you wish to fine tune these settings, you can manage these on a new tab under Settings called Third Party Content.

-This page manages your First Party Whitelist (domains to always classify as First Party) as well as Third Party Blacklist (domains to always classify as Third Party).
+This page manages your First Party allow list (domains to always classify as First Party) as well as Third Party block list (domains to always classify as Third Party).
 These settings are automatically updated whenever you apply changes using the process in the previous section, but if you wish to fine tune your results further you can do so directly on this page.